 Figure 3: A flow-chart showing the steps to optimize a crystal grown in a small-volume (<500 nL), vapor diffusion experiment into a large-volume (> 100 µL) batch experiment.
-Crystal optimization is divided into three stages: 1.
-Optimizing crystal morphology.
-2. Transitioning to batch.
-3. Scaling.
+Crystal optimization is divided into three stages: (1) Optimizing crystal morphology.
+(2) Transitioning to batch.
+(3) Scaling.
 In Stage 1 it is important to identify suitable crystals for micro-crystallization.
 Some proteins only present in a single crystal morphology regardless of the crystallization condition.
 However, it is worth looking for conditions that give rise to single, cube-like crystals, or as close to these as humanly possible.
 Single, cube-like crystals, hypothetically and anecdotally, will generally give rise to better outcomes from serial crystallography experiments.
 Once a crystal morphology has been selected and the diffraction confirmed, it is then necessary to move the crystallization experiment from vapor diffusion to batch (Stage 2).
 Here, crystals should be optimized by their nucleation time.
 The goal is to find conditions that yield rapidly appearing crystals (> 24 h) as these conditions are likely to hit the nucleation zone immediately, and are therefore batch.
 Once a condition in the nucleation zone has been found, a morphogram can be created.
 The morphogram allows for the majority of the nucleation zone to mapped and potential scaling routes identified for Stage 3.
 The volume of an identified batch condition can then be either gradually or rapidly scaled in size to yield a final volume of >100 µL.

 Figure 4: An analysis of endothiapepsin crystallization conditions from a PACT sparse-matrix screen.
 A. and B. are photos after 24 h of wells A4 and C10, respectively from the PACT screen.
 The crystallization buffer components are highlighted on the figure.
 The SPG buffer is succinic acid, sodium dihydrogen phosphate, and glycine mixed in a 2:7:7 molar ratio.

 Figure 5: An analysis of the endothiapepsin crystallization optimization from the PACT MgCl2 conditions.
 A. A heat map of the results from a Pearson’s correlation analysis between buffer pH, MgCl2 concentration, and precipitant concentration and the precipitation level and crystal quality.
-The precipitation level and crystal quality were both assessed arbitrarily on a scale of 1-5 (with 1 being poor) after 24 h.
+The precipitation level and crystal quality were both assessed arbitrarily on a scale of 0-5 (with 0 being no crystals) after 24 h.
 B. C. and D. show examples of the crystallization and precipitation in three different drops.
 The crystallization condition and assessments of the precipitation level and crystal quality are also shown.

 Figure 6: An endothiapepsin morphogram when crystallized in 0.1 M TRIS-HCl pH 7.0, 0.15 M MgCl2 and PEG 6,000.
 A. A morphogram created from the “phase-diagram-generator” spreadsheet provided.
 The relative number of crystals in each drop is denoted by the size of the circles, and the results from drop 1 (protein and precipitant) and drop 2 (protein, precipitant and seeds) are highlighted in green and blue, respectively.
 The values of the protein and precipitant concentrations, on the x and y axis, respectively, denote pre-mixed values of each rather than final volumes.
 Based on the results, black lines and a purple line have been drawn to show the boundaries of the nucleation zone and metastable zone, respectively.
 B. C. and D. show some example results from the experiment.
 The red and blue dots marked on A. indicate the locations of B., and C. and D., respectively.